 The checklist you should follow is no different to any other R&D. See “Do You Have Eligible R&D”.

-The two things that seem to cause problems with software R&DTI applications are:
+The following areas seem to cause problems with software R&DTI applications:

 The knowledge gap must be specific – it will be at the detail level, not at the system level.
 It must also relate to a technical problem (not a business problem or product problem).